-User-generated content marketing: How your employees can contribute video with their smartphone
+How AEC employees can contribute marketing videos with their smartphone [infographic]

 You don’t need a Hollywood movie studio to be a B2B video marketer.
 In fact, you already have a team of videographers at your disposal: your employees.
 And they already have access to a high-powered video camera in their purse or pocket: their smartphone.

-After all, the best camera is the one you have with you.
+After all, the best camera is the one that’s with you.

-So why should you care about employee-generated video content?
-Glad you asked.
+So why should AEC firms care about employee-generated video content?

-Why you should care about employee-generated video content
+Why AEC firms should care about employee-generated video content

-Sure, the marketing department is in charge of promoting your brand and driving sales, but your employees who are working “in the field” are the lifeblood of your business.
+Sure, the marketing department is in charge of promoting your brand and driving sales, but your project managers, architects, engineers and skilled craft workers out in the field are the lifeblood of your business.

-Think of your subject-matter experts, the employees who interact with your clients, the people who actually perform the services your company provides.
-No one understands your brand and messaging better than these people.
+Think of your subject-matter experts, the employees who interact with your clients, the people who actually perform the services your firm provides.
+No one understands your brand, value proposition and project successes like these people do.

-Why?
-Because these employees have direct conversations with your customer, they understand their pain points and they know what questions clients (and prospects) want answered because they get asked them over and over again.
+These employees have direct conversations with your customer, understand their pain points and know what questions clients (and prospects) want answered because they get asked them repeatedly.